 A Topps League Story: Book One: Jinxed! by Kurtis Scaletta illustrated by Eric Wight

-This is a story that will appeal to readers even if they don’t love baseball as much as Chad, the main character.
+This is a wholesome beginning chapter book that will appeal to readers even if they don’t love baseball as much as Chad, the main character.
 He’s thrilled to be a bat boy for the summer but can’t understand why his classmate Dylan isn’t as thrilled.
 Nor can Chad figure out how to help his favorite player who can’t seem to stop all his bad luck.
 Is he jinxed?

 The Vanishing Coin (Magic Shop Series) by Kate Egan and Mike Lane, illustrated by Eric Wight